josdejong/mathjs/README.md

         });
     });

-    // defined methods can be used in JavaScript and in the parser var a = math.myvalue * 2;               // 84
+    // defined methods can be used in both JavaScript as well as the parser var a = math.myvalue * 2;               // 84
     var b = math.hello('user');             // 'hello, user!'